Aryabhata: Education

 It is fairly certain that, at some point, he went to Kusumapura for advanced studies and lived there for some time.
 Both Hindu and Buddhist tradition, as well as Bhāskara I (CE 629), identify Kusumapura as Pāṭaliputra, modern Patna.
-A verse mentions that Aryabhata was the head of an institution (kulapa) at Kusumapura, and, because the university of Nalanda was near Pataliputra at the time and had an astronomical observatory, it is speculated that Aryabhata might have been the head of the Nalanda university as well.
+A verse mentions that Aryabhata was the head of an institution (kulapa) at Kusumapura, and, because the university of Nalanda was in Pataliputra at the time, it is speculated that Aryabhata might have been the head of the Nalanda university as well.
+However Aryabhata's connection with Nalanda has been termed as "speculation" as he himself never declared Nalanda to be his patron in his writings which given the prestige of Nalanda at the time, would have made his connection to it unlikely.
+The claim that Nalanda used to be located in Kusamapura/Pataliputra also cannot be proven.
 Aryabhata is also reputed to have set up an observatory at the Sun temple in Taregana, Bihar.

 Works

-Aryabhata is the author of several treatises on mathematics and astronomy, some of which are lost.
+Aryabhata is the author of several treatises on mathematics and astronomy, though Aryabhatiya is the only one which survives.